truenas/middleware/docs/userguide/index.rst

 content.
 After adding an L2ARC, monitor its effectiveness using tools such as :command:`arcstat`.
 If you need to increase the size of an existing L2ARC, you can stripe another cache device using `ZFS Volume Manager`_.
 The GUI will always stripe L2ARC, not mirror it, as the contents of L2ARC are recreated at boot.
 Losing an L2ARC device will not affect the integrity of the pool, but may have an impact on read performance, depending upon the workload and the ratio of dataset size to cache size.
 Note that a dedicated L2ARC device can not be shared between ZFS pools.

-**ZFS was designed to provide redundancy while addressing some of the inherent limitations of hardware RAID** such as the `write-hole <http://blogs.oracle.com/bonwick/entry/raid_z>`_ and corrupt data written over time before the hardware controller provides an alert.
-ZFS provides three levels of redundancy, known as a RAIDZ, where the number after the RAIDZ indicates how many disks per vdev can be lost without losing data.
+**ZFS was designed to provide redundancy while addressing some of the inherent limitations of hardware RAID** such as the write-hole and corrupt data written over time before the hardware controller provides an alert.
+ZFS provides three levels of redundancy, known as RAIDZ*, where the number after the RAIDZ indicates how many disks per vdev can be lost without losing data.
 ZFS also supports mirrors, with no restrictions on the number of disks in the mirror.
 ZFS was designed for commodity disks so no RAID controller is needed.
 While ZFS can also be used with a RAID controller, it is recommended that the controller be put into JBOD mode so that ZFS has full knowledge of the disks.
 When determining the type of ZFS redundancy to use, consider whether your goal is to maximize disk space or performance:

 * RAIDZ1 maximizes disk space and generally performs well when data is written and read in large chunks (128K or more).